LeetCode-ScalerTeam/AlgoProblems_java/README.md

-# AlgoProblems_java
+# AlgoProblems_CSharp

-This Repository contains java codes for the common algo problems from major coding practice sites.Such as:
+This Repository contains C# codes for the common algo problems from major coding practice sites, such as:

   - LeetCode